Koc13/aide-fairness-evaluation/CONTRIBUTIONS.md

   - Implemented Banking Bias, Facial Recognition and Image Generation for Professions use cases
   - Folders:

-All members contributed to experiment design and analysis of results, including the presentations during the semester.
+All members contributed to experiment design and analysis of results, including the presentations during the semester and the redaction of this repository.